Timeline of Cassini–Huygens: Primary mission (2004–2008)

 27 February 2004 – A new, high-resolution picture of Saturn taken by Cassini on 9 February was released, and it was noted that mission scientists were puzzled by the fact that no "spokes" in Saturn's ring are visible.
-These dark structures in the "B" section of the ring had been discovered in pictures taken by the Voyager probe in 1981.
+These dark structures in the "B" section of the ring had been discovered in pictures taken by the Voyager probes in 1981.
 Another picture, in infrared light, taken on 16 February shows cloud height differences and the same disturbance visible throughout the 1990s in Hubble Space Telescope images.

 12 March 2004 – Pictures taken on 23 February do show a feature discovered by Voyager: Clumps in the outer "F"-ring.
 What could not be ascertained at the time was the exact lifetime of these clumps, and it is hoped that Cassini will provide conclusive data about this question.
 The first set of pictures shows a set of "clumps" moving along the "F" ring.

 26 March 2004 – The Cassini science team published the first sequence of pictures of Saturn showing clouds moving at high speed around the planet.
 Using a filter to better see water haze on top of the dense cloud cover, motions in the equatorial and southern regions are clearly visible.
 The pictures were taken during the days from 15 to 19 February.

 8 April 2004 – The first "long-term" observation of cloud dynamics in Saturn's atmosphere were published by mission scientists.
 A set of pictures shows two storms in the southern latitudes merge during a period from 19 to 20 March.
 Both storms had a diameter of about 1,000 km before they merged.

 15 April 2004 – NASA announced that two moons discovered by Voyager 1 were sighted again by Cassini in pictures taken on 10 March: Prometheus and Pandora.
 These are no ordinary moons, but their gravitational effects on the "F" ring led scientists to call them "shepherd moons".
 They fascinate all researchers interested in the dynamics of the ring system, because their orbits are close enough that they interact with each other in a chaotic manner.
 They have a history of defying predictions of their orbits.
 One of Cassini's missions will be to monitor the movements of these bodies closely.

 18 May 2004 – Cassini entered the Saturn system.
 The gravitational pull of Saturn began to overtake the influence of the Sun.

 20 May 2004 – The first picture of Titan with better resolution than any Earth-based observation was released.
 It was taken 5 May from a distance of 29.3 million kilometers (18.2 million miles).